-The Busy Girl's Guide to Digital Photography This is the only complete guide to photography that is designed specifically for women looking to improve their photography skills for pleasure and profit.
-With inspirational case studies and examples from professional and semi-pro female photographers, user-friendly technical explanations and image...
+The Busy Girl's Guide to Digital Photography The only complete guide to photography designed specifically for women who want to improve their photographic skills for both pleasure and profit.
+With inspirational case studies and examples from professional and semi-pro female photographers, user-friendly technical explanations and image critiques,...

 Digital Photography For Dummies Your digital camera can do so much!
 And Digital Photography For Dummies, 6th Edition helps you shoot, edit, and share great photos.
 This full-color guide is packed with stuff that’s not in your camera manual — tips on upgrading your equipment, working with focus and exposure, shooting like a pro,...

 Absolute Beginner's Guide to Digital Photography You have a digital camera, now what?
 Thanks to memory sticks, docking stations, computers, image editing software, and printers, using your new digital camera can be frustrating and intimidating.
 With Absolute Beginner's Guide to Digital Photography, you'll learn everything you need to know to take...

 Introduction to Digital Photography For undergraduate-level courses in Introductory Digital Photography.
 Unique in approach, this is the first introduction to digital photography written specifically for the undergraduate level.
 Using a photographer's perspective, it shows students how digital photography relates to traditional photography,...

 GoPro HERO4 SILVER GoPro’s high-end camera model that features a new design with an integrated LCD, significantly increasing ease of use.